MicrosoftDocs/Virtualization-Documentation/windowscontainers/about/WindowsServerContainers.md

 ## Next Steps

-- Take a deeper look at containers and the [container life cycle](ContainerLifeCycle.md "Windows Containers Life Cycle").
+- Take a deeper look at containers and the [container life cycle](ContainerLifeCycle.md).
 - Containers and virtual machines both provide flexible ways to run workloads in an isolated fashion.
-[When should I use a container and when should I use a virtual machine?
-Containers_vs_VMs.md](Containers_vs_VMs.md "When should I use a container and when should I use a virtual machine? ")
+[When should I use a container and when should I use a virtual machine?](Containers_vs_VMs.md)
 - [Learn about how containers compare to App-V](ContainersvsAppV.md).
 When should I use one, when should I use the other?